Rose McGowan Reacts to Asia Argento Reportedly Paying Off Accuser

 She then added, "None of know the truth of the situation and I'm sure more will be revealed.
 Be gentle."

-According to The New York Times, the Italian actress agreed to pay Jimmy Bennett $380,000 after he alleged she sexually assaulted him a California hotel room when he was 17 years old.
-The newspaper claims the allegations and payment arrangements were laid out in a set of documents received by the newspaper through an encrypted email sent by an unidentified party.
+According to The New York Times, the Italian actress agreed to pay Jimmy Bennett $380,000 after he alleged she sexually assaulted him in a California hotel room when he was 17 years old.
+The newspaper claimed the allegations and payment arrangements were laid out in a set of documents received by the newspaper through an encrypted email sent by an unidentified party.

 E!
 News has not been able to independently review the documents.
 Argento has also not responded to The New York Times' or E!
 News' requests for comment.
 In addition, Bennett did not agree to The New York Times' request for an interview.